mithril-security/blindbox/docs/docs/getting-started/confidential_computing.md

 With great security features comes great responsibilities!

 TEEs also have a general limitation which is very important to know : the **application code running in the TEE *must* be trusted**!
 While the attestation process verifies the authenticity of the enclave, it does not run any checks on what the verified application code does.
-An enclave protects what's inside it from the outside, but not what's inside from what is inside.
+An enclave protects what is inside from the outside, but not what is inside from the inside.

 This is why we wrap application images in an  an **additional security layer** to BlindBox, so developers can define **custom security policies** for protection.
 For example, they could decide who can query the service in their BlindBox or restrict networking access to the application running within the enclave.